ankasabov142/Todo_List/README.md

-Task 3 of my internship at MEGAPARTS.
+Part of my internship at MEGAPARTS.
 Todo List created using html, css, javascrpit and jquery.
 An exercise for learning a new js library, namely jquery.